WolfgangDrescher/vue-verovio-canvas/README.md

 ## Custom Verovio method calls

-Use `callVerovioMethod` to call other methods on the Verovio toolkit:
+Use `callVerovioMethod` to call other methods on the Verovio toolkit instance. `callVerovioMethod` is async to ensure that the Verovio runtime is initialized and the score if already loaded.

 ```
 <script setup>